aladynjr/repo2text/README.md

 **Output:**
 - Text file with last updated timestamp attached to each line.

+### `/latest-updates`

+**Description:**
+Fetches and displays the latest committed updates from the past month for a specified GitHub repository, subject to either a token limit of 8000 tokens or the end of the one-month period, whichever condition is met first.

+**Input:**
+- `repoName` (required) - Name of the GitHub repository.

+**Output:**
+- Text representation of the most recent pushed updates.

 ## Features

 - Filters out non-text files and certain directories (e.g., `node_modules`, `.git`).

 ## Getting Started